palmhjell/ninetysix/README.md

 ### Note: This is a work in progress, and not yet ready for major release or use.

-A few functionalities (thee `Plate()` class, generally, and `parsers.well_regex()`) are functional and usable, but not to their full extent.
+A few functionalities (the `Plate()` class, generally, and `parsers.well_regex()`) are functional and usable, but not to their full extent.
 An intial release and push to PyPI will be made once all basic functionality is included.

 ## Purpose
 `ninetysix` provides a method of combining well-value data pairs and efficiently adding additional information (controls, conditions) and processing and visualizing the results, writing out complete and informative experimental results as `.csv` files and plots.